 A lot of complex design calculations were carried out ahead of finding the best solution for the project’s flooring solution between Studieburo Mouton and Dutch Engineering.

-“The fact that a structural frame had to be placed over the existing Harbour House building was another complicating factor which also helped in making the decision to use Tata Steel’s ComFlor® composite floor deck system throughout”.
+“The fact that a structural frame had to be placed over the existing Harbour House building was another complicating factor which also helped in making the decision to use Building Systems UK’s (A Tata Steel Enterprise) ComFlor® composite floor deck system throughout”.

 Speed and ease of construction were of the upmost importance to the project team and a flooring system that could easily be incorporated with the steel frame was vital to the design.

 ComFlor® helped ensure the best possible solution for the project, and scored highly for all of the project’s requirements.
 ComFlor® was the preferred flooring option out of five put forward, based on its light weight and cost.
 The system also provides the required strength, could achieve the required load and span requirements and offered a fast build time.